-Options disagreed with the view.
+Options disagreed.
 I have summarised below what I consider to be the key points of Options' disagreement but have considered Options' response in its entirety.
 Options said:

-- It remains of the view Mr C's complaint is time-barred. - The Investigator does not provide any explanation of when or how somewhere between 2015 and 2019, when the Complaint was made, Mr C developed an understanding of Options' obligations. - Only the SIPP guidance published prior to July 2012, when it received Mr C's application, is relevant - it's not fair or reasonable to consider the complaint with the benefit of hindsight. - Regulatory publications of the type referred to by the Investigator cannot found a claim for compensation in themselves and do not assist in construction of the FCA's Principles.
-The FCA's Principles have been improperly used to derive new and unexpected duties which are inconsistent with the broader regulatory regime. - The Investigator failed to consider whether the duties suggested in this case would be recognised by a Court or whether legal liability would exist in this case. - The Investigator dismissed the fact that Mr C proceeded with the transfer "directly against the clear advice of [his] regulated adviser ... the Investigator does not engage with the fundamental point that had [Mr C] followed the advice of their regulated adviser, which they confirmed in writing they understood, they would never have transferred or suffered the loss they have". - The Investigator's findings amount to a requirement for Options to have provided advice to Mr C. - Clear risk warnings were given to Mr C Options could not have provided any clearer indication that the investment was high risk. - Options did not cause Mr C's loss.
+- It remains of the view Mr L's complaint is time-barred he knew, or should reasonably have known, all the relevant facts he needed to complain by June 2015. - The rules relating to our time limits are silent as to any requirement for the complainant to know who is responsible for their cause to complain - Mr L plainly could and should reasonably have considered much earlier his position vis a vis Options. - Only the SIPP guidance published prior to May 2012, when it received Mr L's application, is relevant - it's not fair or reasonable to consider the complaint with the benefit of hindsight. - Regulatory publications of the type referred to by the Investigator cannot found a claim for compensation in themselves and do not assist in construction of the FCA's Principles.
+The FCA's Principles have been improperly used to derive new and unexpected duties which are inconsistent with the broader regulatory regime. - The Investigator failed to consider whether the duties suggested in this case would be recognised by a Court or whether legal liability would exist in this case. - CL&P had absolutely no involvement in Mr L's case. - Options undertook due diligence on TPS to establish that it held the necessary permissions - which it did - and put in place terms of business.
+Options could take more than 'comfort' from the fact that TPS was regulated by the FCA and held the relevant permissions. - Options did not cause Mr L's loss.
 It is very likely that they were extremely keen to proceed with the investment in order to release funds and would have found a way to invest even if Options had not been dealing with TPS or if it had not been accepting Store First investments.
-At the very least, Mr C must bear a measure of responsibility noting that they ignored the advice received from a regulated adviser and signed Options' Member Declaration and Indemnity. - The contract between Mr C and Options was effective to relieve Options of any liability it might otherwise bear.
-To conclude otherwise would be to render void and unenforceable a validly concluded contract. - If compensation is to be awarded, the compensation which Mr C received from the FSCS must be deducted from any compensation payable by Options. - It requests an oral hearing to explore Mr C's motivation to invest, his understanding of the parties' respective roles, whether he received an inducement payment, his understanding of the investment and TPS's advice, what he would have done if given more information, and, as a preliminary issue, when he became aware (or ought reasonably to have become aware) he had cause to complain.
+At the very least, Mr L must bear a measure of responsibility noting that they ignored the advice received from a regulated adviser. - The contract between Mr L and Options was effective to relieve Options of any liability it might otherwise bear.
+To conclude otherwise would be to render void and unenforceable a validly concluded contract. - If compensation is to be awarded, the compensation which Mr L received from the FSCS must be deducted from any compensation payable by Options. - It requests an oral hearing to explore Mr L's motivation to invest, his understanding of the parties' respective roles, whether he received an inducement payment, his understanding of TPS's advice, what he would have done if given more information, and, as a preliminary issue, when he became aware (or ought reasonably to have become aware) he had cause to complain.